Naresh-18/Movie-Recommendation-System/README.md

   - Integrate Word2Vec or BERT embeddings for semantic similarity.
   - Deploy on Streamlit Cloud or Hugging Face Spaces.
   - Combine with collaborative filtering for hybrid recommendations.

+By following this README, you can understand the motivation behind the project, the technology stack used, implementation highlights, how to run the project locally, and potential areas for further improvement.